MiniFool -- Physics-Constraint-Aware Minimizer-Based Adversarial Attacks in Deep Neural Networks: IceCube's Tau Neutrino Analysis

-A central element of the data selection of the $\nu_\tau $ search is based on several convolution networks with standard VGG16 architecture~\cite{Simonyan:2014cmh} that are trained with labeled simulated data for the classification of different event types.
+A central element of the data selection of the $\nu_\tau $ search is based on several convolutional networks with standard VGG16 architecture~\cite{Simonyan:2014cmh} that are trained with labeled simulated data for the classification of different event types.
 Inputs to these networks are each three images, corresponding to the recorded data of those three strings that are located closest to the spatial interaction vertex within the detector.
 In the following, we will focus on the network that distinguishes $\nu_\tau $ induced events from $\nu_e $ events, which are the most critical background in the analysis.
 The network's output score ranges between $1$ for likely $\nu_\tau $ and $0$ for likely $\nu_e $ induced events.
 More details of the analysis are found in~\cite{IceCube:2024nhk}.

 For the application of \minifool, we have chosen to attack only pixels with a non-zero recorded signal and assume the same relative uncertainty for all pixels proportional to the recorded amplitude of that pixel.
-Our default attack parameter is $ s=1 $ with $\sigma_i^0= 0.1 \cdot x_i^0 $. which corresponds to an uncertainty of \SI{10}{\percent} of the respectively recorded amplitude in that pixel.
+Our default attack parameter is $ s=1 $ with $\sigma_i^0= 0.1 \cdot x_i^0 $.
+This corresponds to an uncertainty of \SI{10}{\percent} of the respectively recorded amplitude in that pixel which roughly reflects the experimental uncertainties.
 For selected $\nu_\tau $ candidates, the goal score becomes $g=0$.
 More details of the implementation are given in \cite{masterjanik}.

 The attack is illustrated in \cref{fig:event}, which shows a simulated $\nu_e$ event that was falsely classified as $\nu_\tau $ with a score of $f(\vec{x}^0;\vec{\theta}) = 0.9907$ (top left).
 After the attack (top right), the score is reduced to $f(\vec{x}^a;\vec{\theta}) = 0.1413$.
 The difference between the two images $\vec{x}^0- \vec{x}^{a}$ is shown on the bottom left.
 For the statistical quantification, we calculate the p-values where the applied changes are consistent with the uncertainty assumption (bottom right).
 This confidence calculation assumes a double-sided Gaussian distribution of width $\sigma_i^0$ for the calculation of the confidence interval of changes around the initial value $x_i^0$.
 The smallest p-value is \SI{2.8}{\percent} which corresponds to 2.2 standard deviations and is thus statistically acceptable given the large number of pixels.
 Also, the overall p-value that we obtain by combining all p-values with Fisher's method~\cite{Mosteller01101948} is $1$.